 No wonder safety professionals are losing sleep over contractor safety!

 Is There A Better Option?

-For these reasons, our specialty has become customized contractor orientation, in an eLearning format.
+For these reasons, our specialty has become customized contractor orientation courses, in an eLearning format.
 As our company’s founder, and a safety professional for over 30 years in remediation and construction, I am profoundly aware of both the challenges and the risk.

 - We host the course on our customized LMS (learning management system), designed to simplify registration and course completion for sometimes not-so-tech-savvy contractors, who are provided a single link to complete the orientation prior to mobilizing to the project or work site.
-(In some cases, we even provide Help Desk services for contractors who don’t know a URL from a browser or a thing about cookies, preventing costly delays.)
+They can complete the course and download their certificate on their computer, their tablet, or even their phone without the need to download an app.
+(In most cases, we also provide Help Desk services for contractors who don’t know a URL from a browser or a thing about cookies, preventing costly delays.)

-- Our clients key team members in project safety or management, or site security, receive daily or weekly reports of the status of their contractors, or log in to the LMS to check on their certification.
+- Our clients’ key team members in project safety or management, or site security, receive daily or weekly reports of the status of their contractors, or log in to the LMS to check on their certification status.